evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 Nio ES8 has two battery options with different specifications.
 Below you see how this affects range and charging.
 ### 100kWh

-The battery has a gross capacity of 100kWh and a net capacity of 90kWh, meaning you have a 10kWh buffer for protection.
-(10.0%).
+The electric vehicle features a high-capacity battery with a gross capacity of 100 kWh and a net usable capacity of 90 kWh, providing an 10 kWh buffer (3.6%) for battery protection.

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 460 km (286 mi).
 The consumption is 19.6kWh/100km for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 126kW.
-A full charge from 0 - 100% would take 83 minutes, while a more common scenario of 10-80% would take 43 minutes.
+The vehicle supports fast DC charging with a maximum power of 126 kW.
+Charging from 0% to 100% takes approximately 83 minutes, while a more typical charging scenario from 10% to 80% takes 43 minutes with an average charging speed at 87 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 72%, resulting in an actual charge speed, including time loss, of 79kW.
 Each charge session would take 44 minutes and 24 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 30kWh/100km, 1000km will take 11 hours and 1 minutes.
 This trip will require four charge session(s) charging from 8% to 67%.
 The total time lost for charging up the battery will be 162 minutes.
 ### 75kWh

-The battery has a gross capacity of 75kWh and a net capacity of 70,5kWh, meaning you have a 4,5kWh buffer for protection.
-(6.0%).
+The electric vehicle features a high-capacity battery with a gross capacity of 75 kWh and a net usable capacity of 70,5 kWh, providing an 4,5 kWh buffer (3.6%) for battery protection.

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 350 km (218 mi).
 The consumption is 19.6kWh/100km for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 140kW.
-A full charge from 0 - 100% would take 65 minutes, while a more common scenario of 10-80% would take 34 minutes.
+The vehicle supports fast DC charging with a maximum power of 140 kW.
+Charging from 0% to 100% takes approximately 65 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 87 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 74%, resulting in an actual charge speed, including time loss, of 77kW.
 Each charge session would take 37 minutes and 57 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 30kWh/100km, 1000km will take 11 hours and 22 minutes.
 This trip will require five charge session(s) charging from 7% to 73%.
 The total time lost for charging up the battery will be 182 minutes.